Teams update process

 The Teams web app is updated weekly.

 Teams desktop client updates are released every two weeks after rigorous internal testing and validation through our Technology Adoption Program (TAP).
-This usually takes place on a Tuesday.
+The update usually takes place on a Tuesday.
 If a critical update is required, Teams will bypass this schedule and release the update as soon as it’s available.

 The desktop client updates itself automatically.
 Teams checks for updates every few hours behind the scenes, downloads it, and then waits for the computer to be idle before silently installing the update.